TnTech-ECE/CapstoneStarterRepo/README.md

 The [Final BOM](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/main/Documentation/Final%20BOM.pdf) pdf contains all the ordered parts for the project.

 The [Project Photos](/Documentation/Project-Photos) folder contains any photos (not technical images) from the project.
+Includes addtional pictures of the team.